 Please.
 If you are about to begin living electric, start off with a professionally installed, properly inspected, and approved charger circuit.
 Why wouldn’t you?
 You were smart enough to see the value in an EV.

 If you are an electrician, please feel free to let us know in the comments below if our terminology is wrong, or if we left anything out.
 We're not experts on 240-volt wiring requirements and will update the story accordingly.

 John Goreham is a long-time New England Motor Press Association member and recovering engineer.
+John's interest in EVs began in 1990 when he designed the thermal management system for an electric vehicle as part of an academic team.
 Following his engineering program, John also completed a marketing program at Northeastern University and worked with automotive component manufacturers.
 In addition to Torque News, John's work has appeared in print in dozens of American newspapers and he provides reviews to many vehicle shopping sites.
 You can follow John on Twitter, and view his credentials at Linkedin